mearlboro/mearlboro.github.io/_posts/2020-10-30-synch-part-2-first-prototype.md

 <br/>

-Incorrect wiring or power delivery could fry the lights, the RPi, or both, so we have used a voltmeter to check before turning it on.
+Incorrect wiring or power delivery could fry the lights, the RPi, or both, so we have used a voltmeter to check continuity before turning it on.

 <br/>